 - Carl Prine, editor of the Navy Times, a military veteran who covered the invasion of Iraq for the Pittsburgh Tribune-Review and was later deployed as an Army guardsman to the Anbar Province for a year during the height of the counterinsurgency.
 Prior to the Navy Times, he covered the military beat and breaking national news at the San Diego Union-Tribune.
 In 2012, Prine won an Investigative Reporters and Editors Award for “Rules of Engagement,” a report on a 2007 incident in which U.S. soldiers shot three unarmed deaf Iraqi boys.

-Fellowship Applications Now Closed
+2020 Fellowship Applications

-The application process has closed for 2019.
-Finalists will be named in August and new applications for the fellowship will be solicited in the spring of 2020.
+New applications for the fellowship will be solicited in the spring of 2020.

 About Doris O’Donnell